refinajs/refina/docs/tutorial/src/step-1/description.md

 ## How to Use This Tutorial {#how-to-use-this-tutorial}

 You can edit the code <span class="wide">on the right</span><span class="narrow">below</span> and see the result update instantly.
-Each step will introduce a core feature of Vue, and you will be expected to complete the code to get the demo working.
+Each step will introduce a core feature of Refina, and you will be expected to complete the code to get the demo working.
 If you get stuck, you will have a "Show me!" button that reveals the working code for you.
 Try not to rely on it too much - you'll learn faster by figuring things out on your own.

 Ready?
 Click "Next" to get started.